CouchCMS/Documentation/src/contents/tags-reference/embed.md

 Notice the use of double quotes.
 Executing the template results in the same output as having the entire string right there within the template instead of embedding it in two separate files (original template embeds 'greeting.inc' which in turn embeds 'message.inc').

-<p class="error">**WARNING:** Make sure that none of the children embedded files embeds back a parent file.
-This will lead to recursion and an infinite loop.</p>
+**WARNING:** Make sure that none of the children embedded files embeds back a parent file.
+This will lead to recursion and an infinite loop. {.error}

 ### Passing code directly